LhKipp/nvim-git-fixer/README.md

 " Needed for stage_hunk, undo_stage_hunk and refresh actions.
 But can be swapped out.
 See configuration below.
 Plug 'lewis6991/gitsigns.nvim'

-" Needed if you want to use telescope to pick the commits to fix Plug 'nvim-telescope/telescope.nvim'
+" Either use telescope or fzf-lua to pick commits ... or code your own (see below) Plug 'nvim-telescope/telescope.nvim'
+Plug 'ibhagwan/fzf-lua'
 ```

 Don't forget to call setup :smirk: